Cinquantenaire: Great Mosque of Brussels

 The Great Mosque of Brussels is located in the north-western corner of the park.
-It is the oldest mosque in Brussels, and is the seat of the Islamic and Cultural Centre of Belgium.
+It is the oldest mosque in Brussels, and is the former seat of the Islamic and Cultural Centre of Belgium.
 The latter operates a school and an Islamic research centre.
 The centre provides courses of Arabic to adults and children, as well as initiations to Islam.

-The original building was constructed in 1880 by architect Ernest Van Humbeeck in an Arabic style, to form the east pavilion of the National Exhibition.
-For the exhibition, the pavilion housed a monumental fresco, Panorama of Cairo, which was a major success.
+The original building was erected by the architect Ernest Van Humbeeck in a neo-Moorish style, to form the Oriental Pavilion of the National Exhibition.
+For the exhibition, the pavilion housed a monumental painting on canvas, Panorama of Cairo, which enjoyed major success.
 Insufficient funds for maintenance during the period of the world wars caused the building to gradually deteriorate.

-In 1967, during an official visit to Belgium from King Faisal ibn Abd al-Aziz of Saudi Arabia, King Baudouin decided to adapt the building as a place of worship.
+In 1967, during an official visit to Belgium from King Faisal of Saudi Arabia, King Baudouin decided to turn the building into a place of worship.
 The mosque, designed by the Tunisian architect Mongi Boubaker, was inaugurated in 1978 in the presence of Khalid ibn Abd al-Aziz and Baudouin.

 Temple of Human Passions

-The Cinquantenaire Park is the location of the Temple of Human Passions, also known as the Horta-Lambeaux Pavilion, a neoclassical pavilion in the form of a Greek temple, built by Victor Horta in 1896.
-Although classical in appearance, the building shows the first steps of the young Victor Horta towards Art Nouveau.
-It was designed to serve as a permanent showcase for a large marble relief The Human Passions by Jef Lambeaux.
+The Cinquantenaire Park is the location of the Temple of Human Passions, also known as the Horta-Lambeaux Pavilion, a neoclassical pavilion in the form of a Greek temple, built by the architect Victor Horta in 1891–1897.
+Although classical in appearance, the building shows the first steps of the young Horta towards Art Nouveau.
+It was designed to serve as a permanent showcase for The Human Passions, a monumental marble relief by the sculptor Jef Lambeaux.
 Since its completion, the building has remained almost permanently closed.
-Since 2014, it is accessible during the summer time.
+Since 2014, it has periodically reopened to the public.